amornpic/a-board/README.md

     - **Frontend**: http://localhost:3000
     - **Backend API**: http://localhost:3002

+### How to create a user
+- Import a-board.postman_collection.json to Postman
+- Call to **Create user API** in a-board postman collection

 ### How to run test (backend)
 1. **Navigate to the backend directory**:
    ```bash